Mahendra Gaur: Legal Practice

 In 2009, Bar Council of Rajasthan enrolled Mahendra Gaur as Advocate.
 He combines rare combination of Engineering and Management into Legal Profession.
-In 2009 when no one after Jaipur Indian Fire was ready to take up cudgels with the Government, he lodged FIR against Indian Oil and the Police Officers responsible for delay in investigating the criminal angle against Jaipur Fire.
+In 2009 when no one after 2009 Jaipur fire was ready to take up cudgels with the Government, he lodged FIR against Indian Oil and the Police Officers responsible for delay in investigating the criminal angle against Jaipur Fire.
 Mahendra Gaur represented widows of Indian Oil Fire in their quest for just and fair compensation and justice for their slain husbands.
 He is presently on a mission to introduce judicial reforms in Rajasthan High Court.

 Rajasthan High Court

 Rajasthan High Court had a poor record of implementing Right to Information Act and using Internet.
 Through a sustained campaign Mahendra Gaur introduced fundamental changes in the working of Rajasthan High Court.
 Mahendra Gaur compelled Rajasthan High Court to frame Rules and upload it on Internet.
 In the matter of 2009 Jaipur fire Mahendra Gaur has been appointed counsel by the Rajasthan State Legal Services Authority to represent the widows of Indian Oil Officers and other victims who lost their husband in the Fire Tragedy.